CalyxOS/calyxos.org/pages/install/stock/index.md

 ### Motorola

-Restoring Motorola devices to stock can be complex and varies by modle, there is no official guide from Motorola.
+Restoring Motorola devices to stock can be complex and varies by model; there is no official guide from Motorola.
 Please use at your own discretion as we have not done extensive testing.
 We've done our best to compile some possible options:

 #### Option 1: Windows